nkosogor/PyTorchDedispersion/tests/README.md

 - `test_config.json`: A custom configuration file for the integration test.
 - `bad_channels.txt`: A file containing indices of channels to be excluded during the dedispersion process.
 - `integration_test.py`: The current integration test script.
+- `dedispersion_test.py`: The unit test script for dedispersion functionalities.

 ## Running the Tests